CITV: Cutbacks (2001–2006)

-Former BBC Children's and Granada Kids producer Steven Andrew took over from Grace as ITV's controller of children and youth programming, overseeing the merger of Carlton and Granada's children's departments he had previously called for prominently whilst serving as director of the latter.
-Andrew returned focus to the possibility of launching a separate CITV channel, which until then had been put on hold indefinitely by the 2001-02 budget cuts.
-On-screen, various changes to the in-vision presentation team saw no less than eight host additions and replacements over the course of four years, and a September 2003 branding refresh coincided with a reduction in studio space and time for the service.
+Former BBC Children's and Granada Kids producer Steven Andrew replaced Grace as ITV's controller of children and youth programming, overseeing the merger of Carlton and Granada's children's departments that he had previously made prominent calls for whilst serving as director of the latter.
+Andrew returned focus to the possibility of launching a separate CITV channel, which until then had been put on hold indefinitely by the 2001–2002 budget cuts.
+On-screen, various changes to the in-vision presentation team saw no less than eight host additions and replacements over the course of four years, and a September 2003 brand refresh coincided with a reduction in studio space and time for the service.
 By 31 August 2004, all in-vision continuity was replaced by an out-of-vision voice-over once more (provided by promotions producer Tim Dann), while the newly-formed ITV plc announced the eventual closure of its presentation and transmission facilities in Birmingham, signalling the end of CITV presentation from Central.
 Presentation was fully relocated to Granada in Manchester by early 2005.

-After a brief period surrounding the Granada and Carlton merger in which CITV's budget was slightly increased again by £7.5 million, a third round of cuts took place due to the perceived rising costs of original production and the imminent effects on advertising revenues from a ban by Ofcom on 'junk food' advertising within children's schedules from 2007, as well as increasing competition from CBBC and numerous other digital children's channels for new programmes (especially imported cartoons, typically from the United States).
-In summer 2006, ITV shut down its in-house children's programming unit as part of ITV's then on-going process of restructuring ITV Productions, publicly blaming the closure on the competitive production environment.
-The closure and confirmation that the network were seeking to lobby Ofcom in an effort to reduce its required children's programming hours saw CITV controller Estelle Hughes resign.
-Despite this, ITV denied any intention of ditching its children's programming from the network's schedule altogether.
-By January 2007, CITV's weekday afternoon strand on the main ITV network had nonetheless permanently ended, making the recently launched CITV channel the main outlet for ITV children's programming.
+After a brief period surrounding the Granada and Carlton merger in which CITV's budget was slightly increased again by £7.5 million, a third round of cuts occurred due to the perceived rising costs of original production and the imminent effects on advertising revenues from a ban by Ofcom on "junk food" advertising within children's schedules from 2007, as well as increasing competition from CBBC and numerous other digital children's channels for new programmes (especially imported cartoons, typically from the United States).
+In summer 2006, ITV shut down its in-house children's programming unit as part of the then on-going process of restructuring ITV Productions, publicly blaming the closure on the competitive production environment.
+The closure, and subsequent confirmation that the network were seeking to lobby Ofcom in an effort to reduce its required children's programming hours, saw CITV controller Estelle Hughes resign.
+Despite this, ITV denied any intention of removing its children's programming from the network's schedule altogether.
+By January 2007, CITV's weekday afternoon strand on the main ITV network had ended, making the recently-launched CITV channel the main outlet for ITV children's programming.

 ITV simulcast (2006–2023)

-A simulcast of the CITV channel was broadcast on ITV during weekend mornings, continuing after the brand's original weekday afternoon strand was axed.
-These simulcasts were later dropped alongside the channel itself in 2023, with the final regular children's TV slot on ITV ending just before 08:25 on Sunday 27 August 2023.
+A simulcast of the CITV channel was broadcast on ITV during weekend mornings, continuing after the brand's original weekday afternoon strand was discontinued.
+These simulcasts ended alongside the channel itself in 2023, with the final regular children's television slot on ITV ending just before 08:25am on 27 August 2023.
 The move came 40 years and eight months after children's programmes on the ITV network were first brought under the Children's ITV brand.